piechartssuck/courses/content/en/work/cv-html.md

 - Contributed to peer-reviewed publications by authoring and submitting scholarly papers.
 - Conducted rigorous evaluations of a variety of programs, projects, and grants, contributing to their optimization and effectiveness.
-- Designed and implemented dynamic and interactive surveys using HTML, CSS, and JavaScript in the Qualtrics platform.
+- Designed and implemented dynamic and interactive surveys using HTML,CSS, and JavaScript in the Qualtrics platform.
-- Extracted, wrangled, and cleaned data from various remote sources; developed a range of visualizations from static to interactive for report embedding or dissemination, and built web apps in Shiny all within R/RStudio.
+- Extracted, wrangled, and cleaned data from various remote sources; developed a range of static, active, and interactive visualizations for public reporting and/or dissemination to clients, and built web apps in Shiny.
-- Instructed classes in evaluation, measurement, and research methods, emphasizing the application of data science techniques.
+- Instructed classes in evaluation, measurement, research methods, and survey design with an emphasis on the application of data science techniques.
 - Mentored Masters and Doctoral students, guiding their academic pursuits and research activities.

 </div>